ExpediaGroup/graphql-kotlin/docs/plugins/maven-plugin.md

 ```

 >NOTE: Both `introspect-schema` and `generate-client` goals are bound to the same `generate-sources` Maven lifecycle phase.
->As opposed to Gradle, Maven does not support explicit ordering of goals.
-Maven Mojos will be executed in the order they
+>As opposed to Gradle, Maven does not support explicit ordering of different goals bound to the same build phase.
+Maven
->are defined in your `pom.xml` build file.
+>Mojos will be executed in the order they are defined in your `pom.xml` build file.